 There currently is a total of over 50 food and drink places at Mercado Del Rio.
 A map with all the food and drink places listed can be found here.

-Many of the restaurants in Mercado Del Rio can be found in other parts of the city.
+Many of the restaurants in this gastronomic market can be found in other parts of the city.
 Some familiar names that can be found in other parts of the city include Al Alma Coffee Roasters, Carbone e Pasta, El Rancherito, Happy Tomate, Jabalí, Juicy Lucy, Le Coq, Monsieur Waffle, Parmessano, Peru Mix, Sinko and several others.

-There is a range of prices for meals at the restaurants in Mercado Del Rio from about 15,000 to over 40,000 pesos.
+There is a range of prices for meals at the restaurants in this food market from about 15,000 to over 40,000 pesos.
 A few places also have “menú del día” lunch specials.

 My Experiences at Mercado Del Rio